httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Parameterised Lists are arrays of a parameterised identifiers.

-A parameterised identifier is an identifier ({{identifier}}) with an optional set of parameters, each parameter having a identifier and an optional value that is an item ({{item}}).
+A parameterised identifier is an identifier ({{identifier}}) with an optional set of parameters, each parameter having an identifier and an optional value that is an item ({{item}}).
 Ordering between parameters is not significant, and duplicate parameters MUST cause parsing to fail.

 The ABNF for parameterised lists is: